In the age of countless online subscription services, we tend to sign up and use them for maybe a few months before moving on to the next great thing.

 Upon selecting the spending option for an account, you’ll be redirected to the third tool.

-This tool shows you a list of the transactions you’ve made with the account, including details like the name of the product, time and location of purchase, etc. The monthly charges section displays your recurring charges/subscriptions.
+This tool shows you a list of the transactions you’ve made with the account, including details like the name of the product, time and location of purchase, etc. If you have a recurring charge, like for old subscriptions, you’ll see it in the monthly charges section.

 Perhaps the best thing about this section is the ‘See More’ option that lets you view your transaction history in four separate ways:

-It provides you with an in-depth look at your financial history that can guide you to making informed decisions.
+It provides you with an in-depth look at your financial history that can guide you to making better financial decisions.
 By grouping expenses together, Trim makes it easier for you to identify expenses, and categories, that could be cut down on.

-- Cancel Subscriptions: Along with keeping track of all your monthly recurring charges/subscriptions, Trim also provides you with the option of canceling subscriptions and saves you the trouble of going to individual websites and calling your subscription providers.
+- Subscription cancellation service: Along with keeping track of all your monthly recurring charges/subscriptions, Trim also provides you with the option of canceling subscriptions and saves you the trouble of going to individual websites and calling your subscription providers.

 - Trim Simple Savings: This is a savings account that you can set and forget about.
 Trim automatically transfers weekly amounts that sum to a 1.5% annual reward on your balance.